orchetect/SettingsAccess/README.md

 1. SettingsAccess provides a custom button style that can be applied directly to `SettingsLink` in order to execute code before and/or after the button press action occurs.
 2. SettingsAccess provides an environment method called `openSettings` that can be called anywhere in the view hierarchy to programmatically open the Settings scene.

+In addition, SettingsAccess is backwards compatible from macOS 11 Big Sur and later.
+Calling `openSettings()` will use the correct method to open the Settings scene for each operating system automatically.

 ## Using the Package

 ### Swift Package Manager (SPM)